Vivekpalankar/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 6 Basic File Attributes.markdown

 01. How will you obtain a complete listing of all files and directories in the whole system and save the output in a file?

     By running the command: `ls -lR / > listing.txt`.
-Root privilege may be required to run the command as many system direcotires are accessible to ordinary users.
+Root privilege may be required to run the command as many system directories are accessible to ordinary users.

 02. Explain briefly the significance of the first four fields of the **ls -l** output.
 Who can change these attributes?
 Is there any attribute that can be changed only by the superuser?